Zuddas-S/ACS341/LabGroupWork/energySourceAnalysis.md

 Solar is the light and heat energy that comes from the sun.
 Solar energy is also a very clean energy source, but it is also affected by latitude.
 In low latitudes, it will get relatively sufficient sunlight due to its proximity to the direct sun point, but the irradiation intensity in high latitudes will not be very impressive.

-Wind Off shore and Wind On shore are wind energy generated through temperature differences due to differences in solar exposure and heat absorption in different regions.
+Wind Off shore and Wind On shore are wind energy generated through temperature differences due to differences in solar exposure and heat absorption in different regions.This energy is also a very clean energy.
+It can be obtained all year round, but the energy obtained will also change due to the change of seasons, and the amount of wind energy obtained will also be affected by the location of the sea and land.

 ## Fossil Fuel Based
 Biomass, Fossil Brown Coal lignite, Fossil Coal derived Gas, Fossil Gas, Fossil Hard Coal, Fossil Oil, Fossil Oil Shale, Fossil Peat are all fossil fuels and gaseous fuels from the energy contained in the organism, the direct extraction of the organism and the anaerobic digestion of a large number of phytoplankton and zooplankton organic residues in the seabed and lake bottoms for millions of years.